openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 ## Form a Network With Two Devices

-1. On Node 1, open a UDP socket.
+1. On Node 1, open the UDP socket.

     ```
     > udp open